Indian comics: History

 Webcomics have been a popular medium in India since the early 2000s.
 Indian webcomics are successful as they reach a large audience for free and they are frequently used by the country's younger generation to spread social awareness on topics such as politics and feminism.
-These webcomics reach a large amount of exposure by being spread through social media.
-Also there were publishers solely dedicated to bringing licensed content to Indian comics market.
-Gotham Comics was such an example around 1997 to 2008.
-Gotham Comics made possible Spiderman India a version of western iconic character Spiderman.
-Dolton comics, courtesy to Chandamama had many DC characters published in India in various languages mainly superman and batman were staple products. publication of licensed characters in by Indian comics publishers has a long history which includes publishers like Amar Chitra Katha, Madhumuskan, Gowersons, lion comics, Egmont, euro kids and recent years regal comics, Fenil comics, Shakti comics and many more.
+These webcomics receive a large amount of exposure by being spread through social media.

+There were also publishers solely dedicated to bringing licensed content into the Indian comics market.
+From around 1997 to 2008, Gotham Comics published Spiderman: India, a version of the character Spider-Man.
+Dolton Comics, courtesy of Chandamama, had many DC characters published in India in various languages, mainly Superman and Batman were staple products.
+The publication of licensed characters by Indian comics publishers has a long history, which includes publishers like Amar Chitra Katha, Madhumuskan, Gowersons, Lion Comics, Egmont, Euro Kids, and in recent years, Regal Comics, Fenil Comics, Shakti Comics, and many more.

 India hosted its first ever comics convention in February 2011.
 According to 2012 estimates, the Indian comic publishing industry was worth over 100 million dollars.